JetBrains/guide/site/webstorm/tips/compute-constant/index.md

   file: ./tip.gif
   width: 600
   height: 200
-leadin: |
+---
 Did you know that WebStorm can do some math for you?
 Press *Alt+Enter* on an arithmetic expression and select *Compute constant value*.
----